-The department carries out world leading research across all of the major human infections to address unmet Global Health challenges, these include emerging diseases (e.g. Zika, SARS-Cov-2), multi-drug resistant (MDR) bacteria (e.g. MDR M. tuberculosis and WHO-identified priority AMR pathogens), malaria, and neglected tropical diseases (NTDs) such as intestinal nematodes or soil-transmitted helminths, schistosomes, filarial worms and snake bite.
-Please visit TDB staff profiles to learn more about research into these areas.
+The department carries out world leading research across all of the major human infections to address unmet global health challenges, these include emerging diseases (e.g. Zika, SARS-Cov-2), multi-drug resistant (MDR) bacteria (e.g. MDR M. tuberculosis and WHO-identified priority AMR pathogens), malaria, and neglected tropical diseases (NTDs) such as intestinal nematodes or soil-transmitted helminths, schistosomes, filarial worms and snake bite.

 Translational research is collaborative by definition and the department’s major achievements have always been delivered through partnerships.
 TDB operates globally and has developed close links with academic and non-academic partners including governmental, non-governmental organisations (NGOs), product development partnerships (PDPs) and industry (large pharma and SMEs) in over 50 countries, predominantly in LMICs.
 A key guiding principle to TDB partnerships is that all partners have an equitable role and an equitable share of the success/impact within these relationships.

 Major overseas activities include the Malawi-Liverpool-Wellcome Programme.
-The strong functional links between TDB staff and colleagues in endemic-countries, allows the smooth translation of research from bench-to-application.
-In ‘reverse’, the linkages also allow the seeding of new impact-directed research questions from our intervention programmes into our laboratories.
+The strong functional links between TDB staff and colleagues in endemic-countries allow the smooth translation of research from bench-to-application.
+Conversely, the linkages also allow the seeding of new impact-directed research questions from our intervention programmes into our laboratories.